A new measure of dependence: Integrated $R^2$: Abstract

 \section{Abstract}

-We propose a new measure of dependence that quantifies the degree to which a random variable $Y$ depends on a random vector $\bbx$.
-This measure is zero if and only if $Y$ and $\bbx$ are independent, and equals one if and only if $Y$ is a measurable function of $\bbx$.
-We introduce a simple and interpretable estimator that is comparable in ease of computation to classical correlation coefficients such as Pearson’s, Spearman’s, or Chatterjee’s.
-Building on this coefficient, we develop a model-free variable selection algorithm, feature ordering by dependence, FORD, inspired by FOCI~\cite{azadkia2021simple}.
-FORD requires no tuning parameters and is provably consistent under suitable sparsity assumptions.
-We demonstrate its effectiveness and improvements over FOCI through experiments on both synthetic and real datasets.
+We introduce a novel measure of dependence that captures the extent to which a random variable $Y$ is determined by a random vector $\bbx$.
+The measure equals zero precisely when $Y$ and $\bbx$ are independent, and it attains one exactly when $Y$ is almost surely a measurable function of $\bbx$.
+We further extend this framework to define a measure of conditional dependence between $Y$ and $\bbx$ given $\bbz$.
+We propose a simple and interpretable estimator with computational complexity comparable to classical correlation coefficients, including those of Pearson, Spearman, and Chatterjee.
+Leveraging this dependence measure, we develop a tuning-free, model-agnostic variable selection procedure and establish its consistency under appropriate sparsity conditions.
+Extensive experiments on synthetic and real datasets highlight the strong empirical performance of our methodology and demonstrate substantial gains over existing approaches.